-The good news is for anyone who is considering enrolling in teacher training services to become an educator, there is no better time than now thanks to the most recent update that allows interns to get into a classroom more quickly.
+The good news is for anyone who is considering enrolling in teacher training services to become an educator, there is no better time than now thanks to the high demand for educators and a teacher shortage in the state.

 New Rules For Testing

 Apply to ECAP.
-Like any EPP, you will need to meet any program requirements.
+Like any EPP, you will need to meet any Texas teacher certification requirements.
 This includes passing the TxPACT exams if you do not meet the minimum requirements.
 However, you should not take the TxPACT for ECAP until ECAP instructs you to do so.
 That’s because ECAP may require you to take a different level TxPACT than the one the Texas Education Agency (TEA) prescribes.

 Establish an account with the TEA.
 This is the agency through which you will apply for any certificates and complete all required background checks.

 Complete 40 hours of training and take a practice content exam.
 Aim for a score of 270 and concentrate on areas your practice exam results indicate you need further training in.

 Take your content exams.
 Once you score a 270 on your practice exam, ECAP will give you permission to take your content exams.